Thank you for backing us on Kickstarter! There are myriad opportunities in math, and we want to be part of the journey.

 5. Because any student can benefit from it, including non-Indian students.

-6. Because it’s got great potential as an educational resource for home schoolers.
+6. Because it’s got great potential as a homeschool resource.

 7. Because we need to support more woman-owned tech companies.

-8. Because we need to support minority-owned tech companies.
+8. Because we need to support PoC-owned tech companies.

 9. Because you’re an old person and resent the stereotype that nobody over 30 can run a startup.